Why should I hire AirCam Ireland?

 Why should I hire a professional operator?

 You'll get a better quality product.
-Hiring an insured Irish Aviation Authority & Civil Aviation Authority approved commercial pilot helps ensure a good standard of competence and safety, both for people on the ground and for manned aircraft.
-A good operator will be knowledgeable in the rules of the air and will carry out safety & risk assessments and site surveys to determine the safest course of action in order to mitigate risk.
+Hiring an insured Irish Aviation Authority & Civil Aviation Authority approved pilot helps ensure a good standard of competence and safety, both for people on the ground and for manned aircraft.
+A good pilot will be knowledgeable in the rules of the air and will carry out safety & risk assessments and site surveys to determine the safest course of action in order to mitigate risk.
 For your own peace of mind always ask an operator for their IAA permit and insurance details before hiring.

 What conditions can you operate in?